hamaluik/hermes/extensions/tutorials/schema-overrides.md

 ## Step 7: Add Date Fields

-Date fields get special handling when you specify the `datatype`:
+Date fields get special handling when you specify the `datatype` as "datetime" or "date":

 ```python
                 # PID.7 - Date of Birth